540792740/Marlabs_UI/src/React/React Coding.md

                         D> Register listenners via subscribe(listenner)
-                        E> Handles unregistering, by a function returned  by subscribe 2> `Action`: Describes the changes in the sate of the App 3> `Reducer`: carries out the sate transition depending on the action
+                        E> Handles unregistering, by a function returned  by subscribe 2> `Action`: Describes the changes in the sate of the App A> dispatch(action)
+                3> `Reducer`: state initialize and update
+                        A> Carries out the state transition depending on the action

         c> principle:
             1>
             2> The only way to change the state is to emit an ction, an object descriping what happen